Ross McCrorie: Loan to Portsmouth

 In July 2019, McCrorie agreed a deal to move to English club Portsmouth on loan for the 2019–20 season; it was reported that Pompey had an option to buy him outright, but this was refuted by Rangers manager Steven Gerrard a few days later.
 He made his competitive debut for Pompey on 3 August, a 1–0 defeat away at Shrewsbury Town, during which he was sent off in the 81st minute for a late challenge on Shrewsbury's Donald Love.

 Aberdeen

 On 17 August 2020, McCrorie joined Aberdeen, initially on a one-year loan, with an obligation to buy for a reported fee of around £350,000.
 A clause in the deal meant he would not be eligible to play against his 'parent club' during the 2020–21 Scottish Premiership campaign, although he would not return to Rangers before becoming a permanent Aberdeen signing.
 The deal was made permanent on 1 February 2021, ahead of schedule, as Scott Wright moved in the opposite direction.

 Bristol City

 On 6 June 2023, McCrorie joined Bristol City on a three-year deal with the option of a further year, for an undisclosed fee.
-After an injury lay off Ross McCrorrie made his debut for City in a 2–0 loss away at Preston on 13 January 2024.
+After an injury lay off, McCrorie made his debut for City in a 2–0 loss away at Preston on 13 January 2024.
+On 22 May 2026, the club announced it had exercised an option to extend the player's contract to the end of the 2026/27 season.

+Rangers return

+On 25 June 2026, McCrorie returned to Rangers on a three-year contract with the option of a further year.